 WordCount is a simple application that counts the number of occurences of each word in a given input set.

-This works with a local-standalone, pseudo-distributed or fully-distributed Hadoop installation.
+This works with a local-standalone, pseudo-distributed or fully-distributed Hadoop installation(see Hadoop Quick Start).

 5.1.
 Source Code